Playing The Victim by the Presnyakov Brothers, translated by Sasha Dugdale

 Content warnings

-Contains depression and murder
+Contains challenging content, depression and murder

 Cast in alphabetical order